 How will people get from North East Cambridge to: City centre, Addenbrooke's, The River Cam, Milton Country Park, Tesco at Milton, Cambridge North Station, Chesterton and Brownsfield?

 The Proposed Submission Area Action Plan makes provision for and benefits from substantially improved connections, including those being prepared by the Greater Cambridge Partnership, through walking and cycling routes, and high-quality public transport within the site, linking routes to a range of destinations across the city and wider area, including:

 - City centre – cycling via the Chisholm Trail or by bus or cycle along Milton Road, where improvements are being implemented.

 - Addenbrooke's – cycling via the Chisholm Trail to Cambridge Station and onwards via Hills Road, or by bus.

 - The River Cam – via a new pedestrian and cycle bridge over the railway and through the planned Chesterton Fen.

-- Milton Country Park and Tesco at Milton – walking and cycling via Jane Coston bridge, or by bus.
+- Milton Country Park and Tesco at Milton – walking and cycling via Jane Coston bridge.

 - Cambridge North Station – extensive walking and cycling routes within NEC.